 - Loss of consciousness

-It is difficult to see the true dangers of alcohol as it is legal and readily available.
-It is very possible for a person to reach critical levels of intoxication leading to a depressed respiratory system or alcohol poisoning.
-Alcoholism is life threatening and the user becomes physically dependent on it, much like a heroin addict become dependent on the opiate.
+Alcohol is both legal and easy to acquire.
+Thus, it is difficult to see the true dangers which it possesses.
+A person may reach critical levels of intoxication which could lead to a depressed respiratory system or alcohol poisoning, both of which could be fatal.
+Alcoholism is life threatening and users become physically dependent on it, much like a heroin addict become dependent on the opiate.

 What are the signs of alcohol dependence?

-Alcohol abuse can quickly progress, becoming an addiction characterised by physical dependency (as stated above.)
+Alcohol abuse can quickly progress, becoming an addiction characterised by physical dependency.
+Here are a few of the signs of dependency:

-- Increase in alcohol consumption due to an increased tolerance of the substance
+- Alcohol consumption is increased due to increased tolerance

 - Unsuccessful efforts to quit alcohol